Arnold Jonathan Bishop-Gooding

-Arnold Jonathan Bishop-Gooding (born 17 December 1950) is a Sierra Leonean lawyer, former attorney-general of Sierra Leone, and transport minister.
+Arnold Jonathan Bishop-Gooding (born 24 March 1942) is a lawyer from Sierra Leone, called to the Bar (Inner Temple) in 1968.

 Early life and education

-Arnold Jonathan Bishop-Gooding was born in Freetown, Sierra Leone to Sierra Leonean parents of Creole descent.
+Arnold Jonathan Bishop-Gooding was born in Freetown, Sierra Leone to parents of Creole descent.
 He attended the Sierra Leone Grammar School and subsequently matriculated at Cambridge University, where he earned a Bachelor of Laws and Master of Laws at Christ's College, Cambridge.